gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 ## Step 6: Create Custom Snort Detection Rules

+Before running Snort, I also had to create custom detection rules.
 For this step, I ran `sudo nano /etc/snort/rules/local.rules` to add custom detection rules to the `local.rules` file.
 Adding custom detection rules defines what types of traffic Snort should identify and alert on within the lab environment.
 These custom rules were used to tell Snort what suspicious or notable activity to look for, rather than relying only on default behavior.

 ### Screenshot needed